-Declares that any flavor incorporating this one which is instantiated into an object must contain the specified instance variables.
+Declares that any flavor incorporating this one that is instantiated into an object must contain the specified instance variables.
 An error occurs if there is an attempt to instantiate a flavor that incorporates this one if it does not have these in its set of instance variables.
-Note that this option is not one of those which checks the spelling of its arguments in the way described at the start of this section.
+Note that this option is not one of those that checks the spelling of its arguments in the way described at the start of this section (if it did, it would be useless).

 Required instance variables may be freely accessed by methods just like normal instance variables.
-The difference between listing instance variables here and listing them at the front of the deflavor is that the latter declares that this flavor 'owns' those variables and will take care of initializing them, while the former declares that this flavor depends on those variables but that some other flavor must be provided to manage them and whatever features they imply.
+The difference between listing instance variables here and listing them at the front of the defflavor is that the latter declares that this flavor "owns" those variables and will take care of initializing them, while the former declares that this flavor depends on those variables but that some other flavor must be provided to manage them and whatever features they imply.